 - You have a high interest rate and either your credit has improved since you signed for the auto loan or you’re not underwater on the auto loan, meaning you do not owe more on your car than it is worth.

-- If you face high penalties for paying off your current loan early.
+- If you do not face high penalties for paying off your current loan early.